 Step 2.
 Identify the black marks and defaults

 But what are black marks and defaults?
-The term “black marks” refers to any information on your credit file that may indicate you have trouble managing your money.
-Defaults, on the other hand, are a type of black mark – this term refers to any account with a payment that is overdue by 60 days or more.
+These “black marks” refers to any information on your credit report that may indicate you have had issues repaying any credit.
 When you’ve received your report, these are the negative items or “black marks” to look for:

 - Missed payments.
-Your credit report retains negative repayment history for two years.
-This means that any missed payments on your mortgage, personal loans, or credit card accounts during the last two years will show up your credit file, lowering your credit score and hurting your chances of obtaining new credit.
+Your credit report retains repayment history information for the past two years.
+This means that any missed payments on your mortgage, personal loans, or credit card accounts during the last two years will show up your credit report, lowering your credit score and hurting your chances of obtaining new credit.

 - Overdue accounts or payment defaults.
 Overdue amounts of $150 and above are recorded once they are 60 days overdue.
 Defaults can be extremely damaging to your credit reputation as they indicate that you are unlikely to repay your debts on time and may default on payments altogether.
 These listings remain on file for five years.

 - Clearouts or serious credit infringements.
-These are overdue accounts or payment defaults where the credit provider has not been able to contact you for six months.
+These are overdue accounts or payment defaults where the credit provider has not been able to contact you.
 These types of listings indicate that you may default on payment and skip town after that.
 Clearouts and serious credit infringements stay on your report for seven years if they remain unpaid.
 If paid, these listings only remain on your report for five years and are defined as “payment defaults”.